Thank you to Mr. Sheldon Wert for information for this page. Please contact us with additions or corrections.

 1155 FORD ROAD

 The Court House Racquetball and Handball Club opened on the east side of Ford Road in December 1972.
-It was owned by Richard Leary, who was a financial advisor to many of the area’s top athletes.
+It was owned by Richard Lurie, who was a financial advisor to many of the area’s top athletes.
 An ad in the St. Louis Park Sun listed the club’s co-owner/operators:

 Facilities included 8 courts (one glass exhibition court), a nursery, walk-in whirlpool, sauna and lounge.
 The ad also announced a National Racquetball Invitational Singles Tournament, featuring the Nation’s Top 16 players.